unahouExosite/docs/guides/keystore-service.md

 ## Prerequisites

 * A Murano account with a solution is required.
-To create a solution, you can follow the [getting-started guide](/quickstarts/solutions/exampleapp/).
+To create a solution, you can follow the [Solution Quickstart](/quickstarts/solutions/exampleapp/).

 ## Collect Metrics